ubihazard/probook-4x30s/README.md

 macserial -m 'MacBookPro8,1' -n 1
 ```

-Next, find out your ethernet MAC address (this would be your `ROM` identifier):
+Next, find out your ethernet adapter MAC address and strip it of `:` characters (this would be your `ROM`):

 ```bash
 ifconfig